GoogleCloudPlatform/reliable-app-platforms/README.md

-# Building Reliable Platforms on GCP with Google SRE
+# Reliable App Platforms - on GCP

 _Last tested on 06/05/2023 by @ameer00_